MattZackey/Atari-Reinforcement-Learning/README.md

 </p>

 ## Setup Instructions
 So it's possible to achieve the same performance as DeepMind in Atari!
-Now you can try too by following these steps:
+If you want, you can also try:

   1. git clone `https://github.com/MattZackey/Atari-Reinforcement-Learning.git`
   2. cd into `path_to_project'